Clinical Psychology

 Approval

-A minimum of three clinical faculty on the doctoral committee (including your major professor) must grant approval for this option.
-Your major professor should first contact the other clinical faculty on the doctoral committee (before you do) to discuss whether you would be an appropriate candidate for the MAP option.
-You will provide the three clinical faculty on the doctoral committee with a written proposal for the Major Area Paper (including an outline, elaboration on the scope and depth of the paper, and list of references).
-This written proposal will be discussed in the proposal meeting with the three clinical faculty on the doctoral committee.
-The three clinical faculty on the doctoral committee will then help you develop a plan of action to complete the Major Area Paper.
+A minimum of three clinical faculty on the doctoral committee (including the major professor) must approval this option.
+The major professor should first contact the clinical faculty on the student’s doctoral committee to discuss whether the student is an appropriate candidate for the MAP option.
+If so, the student will provide the three clinical faculty on the doctoral committee with a one-page written proposal for the MAP, which should include a brief rationale and specific aims for the MAP.
+This written proposal will be discussed with the clinical faculty on the doctoral committee.
+The three clinical faculty members on the doctoral committee will then help the student develop a plan to complete the MAP.
+Students may only discuss conceptual issues related to the MAP with their major professors and any other faculty.
+Faculty may not discuss or coach students on issues surrounding the actual writing of the paper.
+The major professor should not see a written product until it is submitted to the committee; however, students may consult with the major professor on the outline of the paper.
+Once students complete the MAP, they should submit it to the three clinical faculty members on their dissertation committee.

 Scope and Goals of the MAP

-The MAP should represent a critical review of one or more areas of psychology that has not been reviewed in the last three years.
-It must fill a gap in the literature.
+The MAP should represent a critical review of at least one area of psychology that has not been reviewed in the last three years.
 A sophisticated, critical analysis of the literature is expected.
 The review should integrate information from within the particular subject area, incorporate material from other relevant areas, and establish implications for the field.
 At least one section of the MAP should integrate knowledge across at least two foundational content areas in psychology (i.e., biological, affective, cognitive, developmental, and social) and then apply this integration to the topic area of the MAP.
-The manuscript should reflect a synthesis – not merely a list or description of studies-but a perspective that is greater, more meaningful, and more parsimonious than the sum of its parts.
+The manuscript should reflect a synthesis – not merely a list or description of studies, but a perspective that is greater, more meaningful, and more parsimonious than the sum of its parts.
 Use of meta-analytic methods is legitimate and may be a desirable option.
-Both the manuscript and oral presentation should demonstrate the student’s expertise, involving an advanced awareness of the pertinent theoretical and methodological issues.
-We recommend that students closely examine various high quality review journals for examples of successful papers; e.g., Psychological Bulletin, Clinical Psychology Review, Clinical Psychology Science and Practice.
-Students should also ask committee members for good examples of review papers written by others in the major.
+The manuscript should demonstrate the student’s expertise, involving an advanced awareness of the pertinent theoretical and methodological issues.
+Students should closely examine various high quality review journals (e.g., Psychological Bulletin, Clinical Psychology Review, Clinical Psychology Science and Practice) for examples of successful papers.
+Students should also ask committee members for good examples of review papers written by other students in the program.

 Evaluation